theimowski/master-thesis/docs/section-paradigms.md

 Recursion is a computational approach that is known in imperative world, but employed much more frequently in functional programming.
 It relies on solving a given problem by decomposing it and retrying on a smaller instance (in context of a function or method it is typically achieved by calling itself with arguments that are smaller in some way).
 A recursive function or method must hold the stop property, meaning that there must exist an instance of a problem, for which the function or method is not going to make a recursive call yet again.
+Exception from the above is a recursive function that does not hold the stop property in order to produce an infinite (lazy) chain of values.
 Recursion technique is an alternate approach to iteration.
-In fact, some programming languages' compilers, for optimization reasons, translate recursive functions into its iterative equivalent.
+Indeed, some programming languages' compilers, for optimization reasons, translate recursive functions into its iterative equivalent.
 According to the Church-Turing thesis:

 > *"Every effectively calculable function (effectively decidable predicate) is general recursive."*

 This means that for each recursive function there exists a transformation to its corresponding iterative algorithm and the same applies backwards.
 Why bother with recursion at all if in majority of cases an iterative model is more efficient with regards to time complexity and memory consumption?
-Because iteration comes from imperative approach and can harm referential transparency as well as immutability, while recursion fits perfectly for functional world.
+Because iteration comes from imperative approach and can harm referential transparency as well as immutability, while recursion fits perfectly into functional world.
-Thanks to complex compilers' code optimizations and techniques such as "Tail recursive calls" (which prevents from stack overflows by avoiding stack frame allocation for recursive calls) a recursive algorithm can be both efficient and easier to comprehend.
+Thanks to complex compilers' code optimizations and techniques such as "tail recursion" (which prevents from stack overflows by avoiding stack frame allocation for recursive calls) a recursive algorithm can be both efficient and easy to comprehend.

 Listing {{funrecursion}} presents a recursive `product` function, which computes the product for a given list of numbers.
-Based on the length of `elements` list (with help of pattern matching), the `product` function either returns neutral element for multiplication (1) or invokes itself recursively with the tail of the list.
+Based on the length of `elements` list (with help of pattern matching), the `product` function either returns neutral element for multiplication (`1`) or invokes itself recursively with the tail of the list.
-Pattern matching case in line 4 splits the non-empty list into head (`h`) - first element of the list, and tail (`t`) - the rest of the elements in list (tail can potentially be empty).
+Pattern matching case in line 4 splits the non-empty list into head (`h`) - first element of the list, and tail (`t`) - the rest of the elements in list (tail might be empty).
 It is worth noting that the `product` function as defined in listing {{funrecursion}} is not tail-recursive, however with a bit of effort (for example by using technique called accumulator) it could become so.

 ```xxx